zmillman/paperclip-normalize/README.md

 THIS GEM IS NOT IMPLEMENTED.
 DO NOT USE IT YET!

-Add an audio normalization processor to Paperclip using normalize-audio for processing audio and video files.
+Add an audio normalization processor to Paperclip.

 This gem has been developed for use with Ubuntu.
 Your mileage may vary on other systems.

-## What is Audio Normalization? ##
+## About Audio Normalization ##

 Audio normalization is the process of adjusting the volume of a track to bring the loudness to a target level.

 This is particularly useful for making sure that all of the files that you upload are audible without the user having to adjust the volume on a track-by-track basis.

 ## Installation ##